Negative Momentum for Improved Game Dynamics: RELATED WORK

-\paragraph{GANs as games} A lot of recent work has attempted to make GAN training easier with new optimization methods. \citet{daskalakis2017training} extrapolate the next value of the gradient using previous history and \citet{gidel2018variational} explore averaging and introduce a variant of the extra-gradient algorithm.
+Finally, similar proof techniques based on the study of the eigenvalues of a state-augmented operator have been recently used by~\citet{daskalakis2018limit} for the study of the optimistic gradient method (OGDA).
+However, even though OGDA and Polyak's momentum can be seen as a variant of the gradient method with an additional term, these additional terms are fundamentally different.
+In OGDA it is a difference between the two previous gradients, while in Polyak's method it is a difference between the two past iterates.

-\citet{balduzzi2018mechanics} develop new methods to understand the dynamics of general games: they decompose second-order dynamics into two components using Helmholtz decomposition and use the fact that the optimization of Hamiltonian games is well understood.
+\paragraph{GANs as games} A lot of recent work has attempted to make GAN training easier with new optimization methods. \citet{daskalakis2017training} extrapolate the next value of the gradient using previous history and \citet{gidel2018variational} explore averaging and introduce a variant of the extra-gradient algorithm. \citet{balduzzi2018mechanics} develop new methods to understand the dynamics of general games: they decompose second-order dynamics into two components using Helmholtz decomposition and use the fact that the optimization of Hamiltonian games is well understood.
 It differs from our work since we do not consider any decomposition of the Jacobian but focus on the manipulation of its eigenvalues.
 Recently, \citet{liang2018interaction} provide a unifying theory for smooth two-player games for non-asymptotic local convergence.
 They also provide theory for choosing the right step-size required for convergence.

 From another perspective, \citet{odena2018generator} show that in a GAN setup, the average conditioning of the Jacobian of the generator becomes ill-conditioned during training.
 They propose Jacobian clamping to improve the inception score and Frechet Inception Distance. \citet{mescheder_numerics_2017} provide discussion on how the eigenvalues of the Jacobian govern the local convergence properties of GANs.
 They argue that the presence of eigenvalues with zero real-part and large imaginary-part results in oscillatory behavior but do not provide results on the optimal step-size and on the impact of momentum. \citet{nagarajan_gradient_2017} also analyze the local stability of GANs as an approximated continuous dynamical system.
 They show that during training of a GAN, the eigenvalues of the Jacobian of the corresponding vector field are pushed away from one along the real axis.